privacy-tech-lab/gpc-optmeowt/README.md

 OptMeowt ("Opt Me Out") is a browser extension for sending Do Not Sell signals to websites per the [Global Privacy Control draft spec](https://globalprivacycontrol.org/).

+## Installing and Running OptMeowt

+OptMeowt works on Chromium-based browsers as well as on Firefox.

+### 1. Install OptMeowt via the Chrome Web Store or as Firefox Add-On

+You can add OptMeowt to your browser at the [Chrome Web Store](https://chrome.google.com/webstore/detail/optmeowt/hdbnkdbhglahihjdbodmfefogcjbpgbo) or as a [Firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/optmeowt/).

+### 2. Install OptMeowt as an Unpacked Extension on Chromium-based Browsers

+1. Clone this repo or download a zipped copy and unzip it.
+2. Follow [these steps](https://www.npmjs.com/get-npm) to install npm.
+3. Install the Grunt command line tool and run in your terminal\
+   `npm install -g grunt-cli`
+4. Then, run:\
+   `cd optmeowt-browser-extension`\
+   `npm i`\
+   `grunt`
+5. In your browser, navigate to the extensions page at `chrome://extensions/`.
+6. Enable `Developer mode` with the slider on the top right corner of the extension page.
+7. Click the `Load unpacked` button in the top left of the page.
+8. Navigate to where you unzipped the OptMeowt folder and open up the `src` folder.\
+   **Note:** You do not need to click on the `manifest.json` file in Chrome, though other browsers may require this.
+9. Click to finalize the install.

 ## How does OptMeowt work?

 OptMewot sends Do Not Sell signals to all domains a user visits when browsing the web.
 Such signals must be respected for California consumers per the California Consumer Privacy Act (CCPA), [Regs Section 999.315(d)](https://oag.ca.gov/sites/all/files/agweb/pdfs/privacy/oal-sub-final-text-of-regs.pdf).
-However, many companies respect such signals even when they are sent from outside of California.
+However, some companies respect such signals even when they are sent from outside of California.

 OptMeowt currently sends Do Not Sell signals using five methods: